modelscope/data-juicer/tools/evaluator/gpt_eval/README.md

 ## Quick Start

-1. Prepare your model and the baseline model
+1. Prepare your model and the baseline model.
     - your model: Huggingface and Megatron-LM format models are supported, other models will be supported in future releases
     - baseline model: Huggingface, Megatron-LM or OpenAI model
-    > Evaluating Megatron-LM models requires a customized Megatron-LM which is provided in [`thirdparty`](../../../thirdparty)
+    > Evaluating Megatron-LM models requires a customized Megatron-LM which is provided in [`thirdparty`](../../../thirdparty/).

-2. generate answers using [`answer_generator.py`](answer_generator.py) for both your model and the baseline model
+2. Generate answers using [`answer_generator.py`](answer_generator.py) for both your model and the baseline model.
-    1. prepare the benchmark dataset: the toolkit has provided Vicuna Bench([`config/question.jsonl`](./config/question.jsonl)), and you can create custom dataset to generate answers.
+    1. Prepare the benchmark dataset.
+The toolkit has provided Vicuna Bench([`config/question.jsonl`](./config/question.jsonl)), and you can create custom dataset to generate answers.
 The custom datasets must be a single file in jsonl format, and each json object in it contains 3 attributes:
         - question_id: int type
         - text: the specific content of the question, string type
         - category: the type of the question, string type

-    2. build the config file (`config.yaml`): the format of the file is as follows:
+    2. Build the config file (`config.yaml`).
+The format of the file is as follows:
         ```yaml
         answer_generation:
           model_name: <str>